 Combine the fact that many passengers started figuring out ways around surge with the fact that Uber and Lyft both started telling drivers where there was more passengers without offering them any incentive other than getting a ride.
 New drivers would actually drive out of their way to go to the busy area, thus making sure surge never happened.
 The net effect in my market was that surge virtually disappeared.

-Driver Strategies for New Uber and Lyft Surge
+Driver Strategies for New Uber Flat Rate Surge

 These surge rates work differently than the old surge, so they require different strategies.
 A few weeks ago during a particularly busy Saturday night, I significantly increased what I would typically earn in such an evening using these strategies.
 The good news is they are relatively simple to understand.